pydata/xarray/doc/user-guide/dask.rst

 .. tip::

-   Some problems can become embarassingly parallel and thus easy to parallelize automatically by rechunk to a frequency: e.g. ``ds.chunk(time=TimeResampler("YE"))``.
+   Some problems can become embarassingly parallel and thus easy to parallelize automatically by rechunking to a frequency: e.g. ``ds.chunk(time=TimeResampler("YE"))``.
    See :py:meth:``Dataset.chunk` for more.

 Almost all of xarray's built-in operations work on Dask arrays.
 If you want to